ericguizzo/daic/README.md

 of multiple trainings.
 In each instance of an experiment it is possible to specify any kind of parameter, as well as automatically performing k-fold cross-validation.
 The outcomes of an experiment are saved in a custom-defined folder, which contains:
--A dict with all metrics and history, separately computed for every instance of the experiment and for every k-fold.
+* A dict with all metrics and history, separately computed for every instance of the experiment and for every k-fold.
 All models (.hdf5), separately computed for every instance of the experiment and for every k-fold.
--A copy of he current version of the code, saved at the moment of running of the last instance of the experiment.
+* A copy of he current version of the code, saved at the moment of running of the last instance of the experiment.
--A txt file containing a short description of what has been done in the experiment -A spreadsheet that shows the most important metrics and highlights the best results.
+* A txt file containing a short description of what has been done in the experiment
+* A spreadsheet that shows the most important metrics and highlights the best results.

 ## SCRIPTS